Job Market Paper

 Summary

-The accelerating urgency of climate change has prompted cities to implement performance-based energy policies aimed at reducing emissions from the built environment.
-This study evaluates the ex post causal impacts of Washington, DC’s Building Energy Performance Standards (BEPS), a first-of-its-kind U.S. policy mandating energy efficiency improvements in underperforming buildings.
-Using panel data from 2012–2023, the study investigates whether BEPS has generated measurable reductions in building energy use intensity (EUI) and greenhouse gas (GHG) emissions and how impacts vary across building ownership types.
-The findings reveal that BEPS led to significant improvements in energy efficiency and emissions performance, particularly among buildings with the largest pre-policy compliance gaps.
+The accelerating urgency of climate change has led cities to adopt performance-based energy policies aimed at reducing emissions from the built environment.
+This study evaluates the ex post causal impacts of Washington, DC’s Building Energy Performance Standards (BEPS), a U.S. policy that mandates performance improvements among relatively underperforming buildings.
+Using building-level panel data from 2013–2023, the analysis examines whether BEPS generated measurable reductions in energy use intensity (EUI) and greenhouse gas (GHG) emissions and how responses scale with buildings’ relative pre-policy performance.
+The results show that BEPS induced substantial improvements in energy efficiency and emissions outcomes, with larger effects among buildings that initially performed worse relative to comparable peers.

 Data and Hypotheses

-The analysis draws on building-level panel data from the District of Columbia Department of Energy and Environment (DOEE) Open Data portal covering 2012–2023.
-The dataset includes annual observations on site and source EUI, Energy Star scores, total and intensity-based GHG emissions, property type, size, and ownership.
-To operationalize policy exposure, a continuous treatment variable—the “compliance gap”—is constructed as the difference between each building’s pre-policy baseline and the applicable BEPS threshold.
-Three hypotheses guide the analysis:
+The analysis draws on annual building-level data from the District of Columbia Department of Energy and Environment (DOEE) Open Data portal spanning 2013–2023.
+The dataset includes weather-normalized site and source EUI, Energy Star scores, total and intensity-based GHG emissions, building size, property type, and ownership status.
+Policy exposure is captured through a continuous “compliance gap” measuring how a building’s pre-policy baseline performance compares to peer benchmarks defined by property-type averages, property-type efficiency percentiles, and citywide norms.
+The analysis tests three hypotheses:

 Methodology